-Lord God, we thank you for the leaders of our Church, especially Archbishop Beach, Bishop Lawrence; Bishop-elect, Chip Edgar; Bishop Skilton, Father Marshall, Father Joe, Father David, Deacon Lee, and our staff, and we ask you to bless them.
+Lord God, we thank you for the leaders of our Church, especially Archbishop Beach, Bishop Lawrence; Bishop Skilton, Father Marshall, Father Joe, Father David, Deacon Lee, and our staff, and we ask you to bless them.
 We also pray for St. Andrew's Mission and their Vicar, Fr.
 Jimmy Gallant.